-As a ghostwriter, I barreled down the interstate in a Presidential campaign bus while being chased by CNN; I sat in an Olympic training center and watched backflips on a balance beam; I attended the live, televised wedding of America’s favorite Bachelor; I heard first hand accounts of communist oppression from a Chinese dissident; I talked to a man in federal prison who’d killed his fiancé; I flew on a rickety Donald Trump campaign plane fearing I might crash; I got to see the famous Iron Dog race on a frozen lake in Alaska; I made sure the body makeup of a Dancing with the Stars contestant was just right; I was on the set of NBC News when the impeachment of Donald Trump broke.
+As a New York Times best-selling ghostwriter, I’ve barreled down the interstate in a Presidential campaign bus while being chased by CNN; sat in an Olympic training center and watched backflips on a balance beam; attended the live, televised wedding of America’s favorite Bachelor; heard first hand accounts of communist oppression from a Chinese dissident; interviewed man in federal prison who’d killed his fiancé; flew on a rickety Donald Trump campaign plane fearing I might crash; saw the famous Iron Dog race on a frozen lake in Alaska; made sure the body makeup of a Dancing with the Stars contestant was just right; and was on the set of NBC News when the impeachment of Donald Trump broke.

 Then in 2020, I heard about a sex abuse cover up at America’s largest Christian sports camp, Kanakuk Kamps in Branson, Missouri.
 I took two years off from celebrity collaboration, turned to investigative journalism, and exposed “the worst Christian sex abuse scandal you’ve never heard of.”

 I live in Franklin, Tennessee with my husband – journalist David French – and my family.

 New Evidence Emerges: Kanakuk Kamp Blocked an Effort to Fire an Employee Later Revealed To Be a Serial Child Abuser

 Pete Newman’s supervisor recommended he be fired in 2003, according to sources.

 Survivors, Ex-employees Say Unreported Abuse at Kanakuk Kamps in Branson Spans Decades